 - unusually high energy

 Cocaine abuse may cause a person to believe they can perform tasks more efficiently, and they may make grand plans or schemes that appear manic or unreasonable.

-Other signs and health-related symptoms of cocaine abuse and addiction may include:
+Other signs and health-related symptoms of cocaine abuse may include:

 - dilated pupils